Posted on 4/19/2022

 Outer Banks Piers

-Various aspects of the Outer Banks attracts visitors: history, surfing, family time, sight-seeing and fishing, to name a few.
+Various aspects of the Outer Banks attract visitors: history, surfing, family time, sight-seeing and fishing, to name a few.
 That last one, fishing, is a major pull.
-Oregon Inlet opens up to world class waters, there's even entire television series featuring OBX fishing -- Wicked Tuna!
+Oregon Inlet opens up to world class waters, there's even an entire television series featuring OBX fishing -- Wicked Tuna!

 There are a variety of ways to get your line in the water.
 One of the most popular ways is by fishing from the piers.
 This offers you an advantage over surf fishing, as it gets you farther out on the water.
-It also doesn't require as much of a time commitment or the pricetag of charter fishing.
+It also doesn't require as much of a time commitment or the price tag of charter fishing.
 Not to mention, the views from the pier are great!
-You get a whole new perspective on the beach all while hopefully reeling in something worth keeping!
+You get a whole new perspective of the beach while hopefully reeling in something special!

 In addition to fishing, the piers are great places for sight-seeing, live music, sunbathing, and photo opportunities!